wisepythagoras/pos-system/README.md

 ### Product Management

-Similar to the user situation, there is no admin for product management yet, but there is an API endpoint.
-So you can run a bash script that creates all of your products.
+Although there is an admin to manage existing products, there is no way to create them from the admin page.
+To get around this issue, you can call an existing API endpoint that allows you to create a new product, until the admin control is done.
+You can call this API endpoint the following way:

 ``` sh
 curl -X POST http://localhost:8088/api/product -d 'name=Product Name&price=$9.99&type=food' -H 'x-auth-token: YOUR_ADMIN_AUTH_TOKEN'